 Some of the season’s best action takes place in ballparks, stadiums, and arenas thanks to our local sports teams.
 Here’s where you can join the fan clubs.

 - A day at Nationals Park is all it takes to understand why baseball is America’s favorite pastime.
 Catching a Washington Nationals game is one of our family’s preferred ways to enjoy a nice summer (or spring) day (or evening), anyway.
 The excitement extends well beyond the diamond with games and activities in the park, a playground for kids, the Racing Presidents, fun in the stands, and more.
+Before you go, check out these tips on doing a Nats game without breaking the bank.
 And I highly recommend the Jr. Nationals Kids Club for children 12 and under.
 Just $20 gets them membership, which includes Nats swag, plus a coupon book with offers for free meals, BOGO tickets, a ballpark tour, and all kinds of discounts.
 Even a few months into the season, it’s still worth it!

 - Tennis, anyone?
-The Washington Kastles, the DC franchise of World TeamTennis, will bring some on-court thrills to The Wharf on the Southwest Waterfront, where Kastles Stadium is located, July 12-29.
+The Washington Kastles, the DC franchise of World TeamTennis, will bring some on-court thrills to the Smith Center, where Kastles Stadium is located, August 1-13.
 For some background, see this post and this one from a few years back.

 - Whether you’ve got a little soccer fan in your fam or not, DC United matches are fun experiences for all ages.
 And since games only last 90 minutes, it’s not too long for antsy young spectators.
 Be sure to check for any pre- or post-game activities for kids.